shinomineko/k8s/k8s.md

 class: middle, center

-btw this slide is open-source, you can find it [here](https://github.com/shinomineko/k8s).
+Oh btw this slide is open-source, you can find it [here](https://github.com/shinomineko/k8s).
 All comments are appreciated.